HawkeyeZAR/Simple-HexViewer/README.md

 This is a very simple but handy Hex Viewer written in Python.
 It can open large exe files, just takes a few seconds to load.
-It might seem as python is not responding but it is just busy loading the data.
+It might seem as python is not responding, but it's just busy loading the data.
 ----------